mojaloop/documentation/docs/community/standards/invariants.md

 ### 17. To ensure system is arithmetically consistent, only fixed point arithmetic is used.
-#### Rationale
+#### Notes:
-1. For the avoidance of doubt, floating point calculations may lose accuracy and must not be used in any financial calculation
+1. For the avoidance of doubt, floating point calculations may lose accuracy and must not be used in any financial calculation.
-2. See [Level One Decimal Type](https://docs.mojaloop.io/documentation/discussions/decimal.html) representation and forms
+2. See [Level One Decimal Type](https://docs.mojaloop.io/documentation/discussions/decimal.html) representation and forms.
     1. This specification enables seamless interchange with XML-based financial systems without loss of precision or accuracy

 ## Operational Characteristics

 ### 1. Baseline system demonstrated on minimal hardware supports clearing 1,000 transfers per second, sustained for one hour, with not more than 1% (of transfer stage) taking more than 1 second through the hub.
-#### Notes
+#### Notes:
 1. This measurement includes all necessary hardware and software components with production grade security and data persistence in place.
 2. This measurement includes all three transfer stages: discovery, agreement, and transfer.
 3. This measurement does not include any participant introduced latency.
 4. A one hour period is a reasonable approximation of a demand peak for a national payment system.
 5. A lower unit cost to scale than to initially provisioned.

-#### Rationale
-1. 1000 transfers (clearing) per second is a reasonable starting point for a national payment system.
+6. 1000 transfers (clearing) per second is a reasonable starting point for a national payment system.
-2. 1% of transfers (clearing) taking more than 1 second is a reasonable starting point for a national payment system.
+7. 1% of transfers (clearing) taking more than 1 second is a reasonable starting point for a national payment system.
-3. Mojaloop schemes should be able to start at a reasonable cost point, for national financial infrastructure, and scale economically as demand grows.
+8. Mojaloop schemes should be able to start at a reasonable cost point, for national financial infrastructure, and scale economically as demand grows.

 ### 2. The hub is highly available and resilient to failures.
-#### Notes
+#### Notes:
 1. Definition of "highly available":
    1. In this instance we define the term "_highly available_" as meaning "_the ability to provide and maintain an acceptable level of service in the face of faults and challenges to normal operation._"
    2. Although schemes may determine their own definition of what constitutes an "_acceptable level of service_", Mojaloop makes certain contributing tradeoff choices: